ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 This whole book focus on backend design, and this chapter is same.
 To help readers
 understand the lld document, first we list the linking steps from lld web.
-After that, explain each step with the class of source code which came from lld source and more with what kind of Cpu0 lld backend implementation needed in each step.
+After that, explain each step with the class of source code and what kind of Cpu0 lld backend implementation needed in each step.
-Please read the lld design web document first, http://lld.llvm.org/design.html, then reading the following to ensure you agree to our understanding from lld design document.
+Please read the lld design web document first (only a few pages), http://lld.llvm.org/design.html, then reading the following to ensure you agree to our understanding from lld design document.
 Because some of the following came from our understanding.